What are X-rays?

 Types of imaging using X-rays

-X-rays are used in different imaging methods, from plain X-rays that produce a still image, to X-rays used in fluoroscopy which produce moving images of parts of your body (for example, barium meal) and computed tomography (CT) scans.
+X-rays are used in different imaging methods, from plain X-rays that produce a still image, to X-rays used in fluoroscopy which produce moving images of parts of your body (for example, barium meal) and CT scans.

 What to expect during an X-ray?